thiagoteixeira/thiagoteixeira.github.io/_posts/2017-12-02-how-to-create-spring-boot-application.md

 So, download the ZIP file and unzip it.

-Using a text editor ( I recommend [Visual Studio Code] (https://code.visualstudio.com/)), open the demo folder.
+Using a text editor ( I recommend [Visual Studio Code](https://code.visualstudio.com/)), open the demo folder.

 Now we are going to create the web controler named HelloWorldController.java:
 <img src="{{ site.img_path }}/java/first-steps-springboot/hello-world-controller-java.png" width="75%">